 - MANAGING PEOPLE-Each month the WORKSHOP gives you effective techniques and methods for supervising people.
 How to motivate them to peak output.
 It will show you how to gain their respect and confidence.
-You are taught how to spot problems and how - you how to gain their respect and confidence.
-You are taught how to spot problems and how to correct them.
+You are taught how to spot problems and how MANAGING - You are taught how to spot problems and how to correct them.

-EXECUTIVE MANAGEMENT-In every month-ly WORKSHOP you'll receive the best instruction in general skills-how to conduct effective meetings and conferences-public relations techniques-how to delegate responsibilities-how to handle salesmen and visitors.
-In effect, everything you will need in your role as an administrator.
+EXECUTIVE MANAGEMENT-In every monthly WORKSHOP you'll receive the best instruction in general skills-how to conduct effective meetings and conferences-public relations techniques-how to delegate responsibilities-how to handle salesmen and visitors.
+In effect, everything you will need in your role as an administrator. - In effect, everything you will need in your role as an administrator.